Reikimen/CASA0016-Sensor-Sys-2024/README.md

+---
+typora-root-url: ./
+---

 # CASA-0016 Individual Coursework

 <img src="images/Yunli.png"  width="64" /> Dankao Chen

+In today's increasingly polluted air, fresh air is no longer something to be taken for granted, but has become an important part of the pursuit of a healthy life for all of us.
+The completion of this project “Pure-Breath” is my personal attempt to combine technological innovation with healthy living (within module CASA-0016 ).
+I would like to express my special thanks to Prof. Martin for his careful guidance and valuable advice during the development process, which helped me to turn this idea into a real product.

+I hope this project will not only improve air quality, but also inspire more people to pay attention to the integration of technology and environment.

 # Intro

 This project designs and implements an air purification device called “Pure-Breath”.
 The device is based on the ESP8266 development board and provides real-time interaction, air quality monitoring, temperature and humidity display, fan control and other functions by integrating various sensors and modules.
 The device aims to improve indoor air quality and help users identify and respond to possible air pollution problems.

 ## P1 Causes of Respiratory Hypersensitiy